godofecht/Zuma/README.md

 How To Use:

+1. Copy zuma.exe into a directory containing only video files that you wish to combine.
+2. Rename the directory in such a way that there are no spaces in its path name.
-Copy zuma.exe into a directory containing only video files that you wish to combine.
-Double click on it, it will do its magic, and will output a single video titled "combined.mp4."
+3. Double click on zuma.exe, it will do its magic, and will output a single video titled "combined.mp4."